sutter-dave/aider_flog_test/docs/components/MessageComponent.md

 ## Layout

 The component is laid out as a form with one field per line.
 The fields are displayed in the following order: role, content/function call, name.
 Each field is accompanied by a label.
-The content and function call fields are mutually exclusive and are switched using a radio button.
-The name field can be shown or hidden using a checkbox.
+The content and function call fields are mutually exclusive and are switched button/link.
+The name field can be shown or hidden using a button.

 The active fields are displayed consecutively.
-Any "hidden" fields occupy a single line at the end, with a smaller size.
-For example, in the normal case of content showing and the name hidden, the last line of the form would contain the function call label and the associated radio button and the name label and its associated checkbox.
+A single line after the fields contains the buttons to switch between content and function call and to hide or show the name field.

+Use the following labels for the button/links:

+- Content showing: "Function Call Input"
+- Function call showing: "Normal Message Input"

+- Name showing: "Omit Name Field"
+- Name hidden: "Include Name Field"

 ## Dependencies